amunwes/amunwes.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}

 Education
 ======
-* B.S. in Electrical Engineering, The University of British Columbia, 2023
+* B.S. in Electrical Engineering, The University of British Columbia, Sept 2019 - May 2023

 # Work experience